 Each link you generate will have a cookie that will then follow your website visitors after they click on the link.
-This is highly beneficial to you, because it increases the likelihood of you receiving commission for the sale.
-The only problem is that it only lasts for a limited amount of time.
+This is highly beneficial to you because it increases the likelihood of you receiving a commission for the sale.
+The only problem is that it only lasts for a limited amount of time

 How long does the Amazon Affiliate cookie last?

 The Amazon Affiliate cookie lasts for 24 hours after a website visitor clicks on the affiliate link.
 The cookie stays in their browser for that entire length of time.
 That way, if they check out at any time in those 24 hours, the purchase will be credited to you.